PKSHATechnology-Research/camphr/docs/source/notes/transformers.rst

 Load local model
 ================

-You can use your model stored in local directory:
+You can use models stored in local directory:

     >>> nlp = load(
     >>> """